Red Kelly

 Leonard Patrick "Red" Kelly (July 9, 1927 – May 2, 2019) was a Canadian professional hockey player and coach.
 Kelly won eight Stanley Cups, four each with Detroit and then Toronto.
-These cup victories are more than any other player who never played for the Montreal Canadiens.
+He achieved more cup victories than any other player who never played for the Montreal Canadiens.
 He was also one of the only two players to have never played for the Canadiens and to be part of two of the nine dynasties recognized by the National Hockey League (NHL) in its history.
 In 2017, Kelly was named one of the “100 Greatest NHL Players” in history.

 While still playing in the NHL for the Toronto Maple Leafs, he also served as a Liberal Member of Parliament for the Toronto-area York West electoral district from 1962 to 1965.
 During that time, he also won two more Stanley Cups.
 Starting in 1967, he retired as a player to become the head coach of the expansion Los Angeles Kings.
 He would coach another ten years in the NHL, with a stop-over in Pittsburgh and ending with the Leafs in June 1977.

 Early life

-Leonard Patrick "Red" Kelly was born on July 9,1927 in Simcoe, Ontario, to farmer Lawrence Daniel and housewife Mary Frances Kelly (née Owen).
+Leonard Patrick "Red" Kelly was born on July 9, 1927 in Simcoe, Ontario, to farmer Lawrence Daniel and housewife Mary Frances Kelly (née Owen).
 Growing up in a rural area, he was known as "the red-headed kid" when he would get picked for teams based on his red hair and not by his name.
 That is how he got the nickname "Red" and was most commonly known publicly by that name.
 He initially attended high school at Simcoe Composite School before attending Toronto's St. Michael's College high school.

 He grew up listening to Foster Hewitt's broadcasts of the Toronto Maple Leafs hockey games, and was particularly inspired by the style of their hard-charging defenceman, Red Horner.
 He continued to play hockey even after not making the Toronto bantam feeder team for the St. Michael's high school team.

 His family was Catholic and in 1943, paid for him to attend St.Michael's, which was a Basilian Order Catholic school.
 In 1944, he made the school's top-tier junior ice hockey team.
 However, while playing junior hockey for the St. Michael's Majors, he was encouraged to refine his style by his coach, former Leaf great Joe Primeau.
 With the Majors, he won a Memorial Cup in 1947, as the best junior ice hockey team in Canada.
 He played with the team until he graduated in 1947.